On Squares

 Utilizing abstract geometric forms, he purified art of the residue of things, thus establishing its superiority over objects.
 If meditation is a space between two thoughts, Malevich's contrived reductionism seeks higher meaning.

-Josef Albers whose “oeuvre reflects an adherence to the deceptively simple principle of visual economy.
+The tradition of non-objective art continued in the works by Josef Albers whose “oeuvre reflects an adherence to the deceptively simple principle of visual economy.
 His paintings commence as objective, mathematically precise constructions, involving straight lines and angles, that form the foundation for his principle concern, the subjective relationship of color and form.
 His art proves that there is a “world between physical fact and psychic effect.” (“Homage to the Square: Nocturne, 1951.”
 The James A. Michnener Collection.
 UT-Austin, 1977.
 5.)
 See The Josef & Anni Albers Foundation site for further information:

 1 comment: